 The Super Check Partial window automatically scans a call sign data base and indicate calls that partial match what's currently in the CALL field in the Entry window.
-The "?" and "" characters restrict the search as in Goto QSO.
+The "?" and "\" characters restrict the search as in Goto QSO.
 Activate Super Check Partial from the View Super Check menu entry.
 It will search the file master.dta for matching calls when you have at least two characters typed in the CALL field.
-Use Setup Super Check if you want it to search a file other than master.dta, or copy master.dta into the WriteLog program area and Super Check will use it without prompting.
+Use Setup Super Check will use it without prompting.
 The format of the master.dta file is the same as that used by CT.
 If you click on any entry in the Super Check window, that call will be copied to the CALL field in your Entry window.
 If you want WriteLog to always bring up the Super Check Partial window when you start it, see Setup Save Configuration.

-1A0KM AA00S WA0ACI 3DA0ET 3DA0NJ 6W/HA0NAR 9A0D 9A0HQ 9A0P 9A0W 9A0Z AA0A AAQAI AAQAW AAQCL AAQDW AAQFQ AAQFY AAOGL AAOK AAOLV AAOLY AAOMZ AAON Radio 7290 kHz LSB 14300 kHz USB R 242 AA0 New Station Rew Station 1A0KM AA0OS WA0ACI 3DA0ET 3DA0NJ 6W/HA0NAR 9A0D 9A0HQ 9A0P 9A0W 9A0Z AA0A AAQAI AAQAW AAQCL AAQDW AAQFO AAQFY AAOGL AAOK AAOLV AAOLV AAOUY AAOMZ AAON
+1A0KM AA0OS WA0ACI 3DA0ET 3DA0NJ 6W/HA0NAR 9A0D 9A0HQ 9A0P 9A0W 9A0Z AA0A AAQAI AAQAW AAQCL AAQDW AAQFQ AAQFY AAOGL AAOK AAOLV AAOLY AAOMZ AAON Radio 7290 kHz LSB 14300 kHz USB SEQ CALL 243 A0 1A0KM AA00S WA0ACI 3DA0ET 3DA0NJ 6W/HA0NAR 9A0D 9A0HQ 9A0P 9A0W 9A0Z AA0A AAQAI AAQAW AAQCL AAQDW AAQFQ AAQFY AAOGL AAOK AAOLV AAOLY AAOMZ AAON